remla23-team09/operation/README.md

 ### Deployment with Terraform
 Terraform is used to create and configure the cloud infrastructure and provision Grafana monitoring stack.
 The structure of the IaC is laid out in 2 directories.

- - The `./terraform/` directory contains the main.tf file responsible for creating the kubernetes cluster and the terraform state storage on GCP.
+The `./terraform/` directory contains the main.tf file responsible for creating the kubernetes cluster and the terraform state storage on GCP.
+Using this terraform code requires authenticating to GCP.

- - The `./terraform/kubernetes` directory contains the main.tf file responsible for crating resources on the kubernetes cluster and deploying helm charts.
+The `./terraform/kubernetes` directory contains the main.tf file responsible for creating resources on the kubernetes cluster and deploying helm charts.
 The authentication to the cluster requires providing a path to the kubeconfig file storing only credentials to the desired clusters.
 The default path points to `./terraform/kubernetes/config` but it can be replaced by providing a new path to the "kubeconfig" variable.
-A config containing credentials to a local minikube instance could be used to use the exisitng terraform code.
+A config containing credentials to a local minikube instance could be used to use the existing terraform code.

- - All the resources provisioned from both of the terraform configurations are sourced from a common library in `./terraform/Shared-Modules`.
-This architecture allows for reusability of components and clear separation of resources.
+All the resources provisioned from both of the terraform configurations are sourced from a common library in `./terraform/Shared-Modules`.
+This architecture allows for the reusability of components and clear separation of resources.

+For our implementation of the project, both terraform configurations are deployed from GitHub actions pipelines for the transparent overview of changes introduced to the cloud environment.
+Applying changes from any pipeline requires an approval of the organization owner.